philodi-dev/meshtalk/WHITEPAPER.md

 ## Complete Message Flow

-To illustrate how all components work together, here's the complete flow of a message through the bitchat system:
+To illustrate how all components work together, here's the complete flow of a message through the MeshTalk system:

 <div align="center">